greg-raven/hdc/_posts/2014-12-01-amgen-tour-of-california-2015-local-stages.md

 Big Bear Lake is where all cultures speak the same language of leisure and outdoor recreation.
 Elevate your next trip to California and LIVE IT.
 UP. in Big Bear Lake!

-“Big Bear is honored to serve as a time trial for the 2015 Amgen Tour of California.
-In 2010 and 2012, we served as a mountaintop finish and the Tour helped put Big Bear on the international map for cycling.” --- Mayor Jay Obernolte
+"Big Bear is honored to serve as a time trial for the 2015 Amgen Tour of California.
+In 2010 and 2012, we served as a mountaintop finish and the Tour helped put Big Bear on the international map for cycling." --- Mayor Jay Obernolte

-“Road cycling continues to grow into the cornerstone of our signature outdoor sporting and athletic events.
-Our unique location and environment make Big Bear the ideal high-altitude venue for training and competition!” --- Mayor Jay Obernolte
+"Road cycling continues to grow into the cornerstone of our signature outdoor sporting and athletic events.
+Our unique location and environment make Big Bear the ideal high-altitude venue for training and competition!" --- Mayor Jay Obernolte

 **Route Information: May 16, 2015 – Stage 7 Start**

 Built and owned by the City of Ontario, the Arena opened on October 18, 2008.
 Citizens Business Bank Arena is a state-of-the-art facility that hosts Ontario Reign ECHL ice hockey and a variety of other sporting competitions, concerts, family shows, special events, and community activities as well as private events.
 The venue is the biggest and most modern arena within the Inland Empire.

 Citizens Business Bank Arena was built on a 37-acre footprint between Haven Avenue and Milliken Avenue and Fourth Street and the I-10 Freeway.
-Citizens Business Bank Arena includes 9,500 fixed seats with additional “portable” seating risers to accommodate capacities of 11,089 for concerts, 9,736 for ice hockey and 10,832 for basketball.
+Citizens Business Bank Arena includes 9,500 fixed seats with additional "portable" seating risers to accommodate capacities of 11,089 for concerts, 9,736 for ice hockey and 10,832 for basketball.
 The 225,000 square foot venue will also feature 36 suites located on two levels and a continuous concourse hosting a variety of refreshment stands and merchandise kiosks, a VIP club and other fan amenities.

 **Route Information: May 16, 2015 – Stage 7 Finish**